Living a purposeful life

 I believe we all have a mission or a calling in life.
 It might not be a big world wide mission like caring for the dying as Mother Teresa felt called to do.
 Instead, it might be a way that you impact the local environment that you live in.
 It might be the role model that you provide for your children.
 It might be a cause that you created out of a tragedy that impacted you personally.
+It might be a passion that you have to make the environment a better cleaner place.
 Sometimes it takes a near disaster to call attention to how we are living our lives out of alignment with our calling.
+Covid has been a wake up call for many in this regard.
 Whatever, your mission, it is something you have been uniquely gifted and positioned to do.

 Living Life Intentionally

 How do you live so that you experience life as full and abundant?
-It first takes a change in your mindset.
+First, it takes a change in your mindset.
 Rather than looking at life as something that happens to you, you begin to see life as something you create.
 Much like a writer writes a story or a film-maker creates a film, your job is to determine the plot, the direction of the story arc of your life.
 Of course you can’t control everything.
 I understand that.
-But you can control your reaction.
+But the one thing that you can always control is your reaction.
 You can control what you do with the events that occur.
 You can begin to look for the possibilities in everything.
-Even when there are no impending changes, you can remain open to the possibilities that are all around.
+In many ways Covid has created an environment where you can either give in to the despair and worry around you or, you can remain open to the possibilities of the situation.
 Sometimes you even create change!

 Living A Balanced Life